stars-4x/starsbox/README.md

 # starsbox
 Stars! in Windows 3.1 in DOSBox

+*Note:* If you want more seamless integration with Windows, try [starswine](https://github.com/stars-4x/starsboxi).

 Notes and issues:
 * Good practice is to save files to the D: drive.
 Files are found outside of DOSBox in the d_drive sub-folder.